Throughout the years, there have been a few people that have taken the mantle of Robin.

 - Secret Keeper: For Huntress in the New 52.

-- Shadow Archetype: His composition makes him one to the Bat Clan (Bruce's age when his quest for vengeance began wit h many of the skills he would come to acquire but none of the maturity, Dick's being formally trained before being Robin with the loving parents replaced with sinister assassins, Jason's violent tendencies, Tim's intelligence minus the patience and rationale to utilize it properly, and, as mentioned above, Cassandra's general origin of being raised by the League of Assassins, minus all the stuff that made Cass want to avoid that origin in the first place).
+- Shadow Archetype: His composition makes him one to the Bat Clan (Bruce's age when his quest for vengeance began with many of the skills he would come to acquire but none of the maturity, Dick's being formally trained before being Robin with the loving parents replaced with sinister assassins, Jason's violent tendencies, Tim's intelligence minus the patience and rationale to utilize it properly, and, as mentioned above, Cassandra's general origin of being raised as a killer, minus all the stuff that made Cass want to avoid that origin in the first place).

 - Sibling Yin-Yang: With Tim.
 Damian is the polar opposite of Tim in terms of upbringing, beliefs and values.
 Damian was brought up in a violent, chaotic environment.
 Tim was brought up in a loving, caring environment.
 The differences in the way Tim and Damian were brought up helped to shape Tim and Damian's personalities, beliefs, ideologies and outlooks.

 - Spoiled Brat: Damian's a capable fighter, smart, tough, rich and entitled.
 But most of all, he's Bruce Wayne/Batman's biological son.
-Damian is spoiled and entitled.
+He's also spoiled (his mom gave him islands for Christmas) with a strong sense of self-entitlement.

 - Took a Level in Kindness: Damian learned the concept of love and compassion as time progressed.
 Most of this occurred under the guidance, mentoring and tutelage of Dick (his adoptive brother) and later on, Bruce (his father).
-Both Dick and Bruce have managed to help shape Damian into a much more compassionate person capable of love, empathy, sympathy and affection.
+Both Dick and Bruce have managed to help shape Damian into a much more compassionate person capable of love, empathy, sympathy and affection, even if he's still bratty and arrogant much of the time.

 - Troubled, but Cute: Damian is so adorable, yet is so incredibly troubled at the same time.
 He comes from an upbringing of pure, utter dysfunction and he was raised to be a sociopathic, violent person.